Stellar AIM ISA

 The Stellar AIM IHT portfolio has been running since 2008.
 It invests in a portfolio of 40 AIM quoted companies, all of which should, in the opinion of the manager, qualify for Business Relief.

 Stellar looks to hold 40 companies across eight sectors.
 The only sectors they exclude are utilities, oil and gas.
-The full sector breakdown can be seen below, as based on valuations as at 5 October 2018.
+The full sector breakdown can be seen below.

 Annual performance (%)